Industry

 Multi-EIN, multi-site, multi-state operating reality

 Most US manufacturers we work with operate across multiple EINs, multiple plants, multiple states, and sometimes multiple countries.
-Each carries its own tax compliance, union jurisdictions, prevailing-wage exposure, and benefit eligibility rules — and each plant carries its own shift patterns, operational rhythms, and site-specific configurations.
+Each carries its own tax compliance, union jurisdictions, prevailing-wage exposure, and benefit eligibility rules.
+Each plant carries its own shift patterns, operational rhythms, and site-specific configurations.
 We design the payroll architecture to consolidate the operational view (one workforce, one HCM) without flattening the underlying compliance reality.
-Site-specific configuration handles local pay rules, union contracts, and operational rhythms; consolidated reporting feeds financial close, workforce metrics, and corporate headcount.
-The architecture decisions land at implementation — getting them right early prevents the kind of restructure work that's expensive to unwind in year two.
+Site-specific configuration handles local pay rules, union contracts, and operational rhythms.
+Consolidated reporting feeds financial close, workforce metrics, and corporate headcount.
+The architecture decisions land at implementation.
+Getting them right early prevents the kind of restructure work that's expensive to unwind in year two.

 Long-cycle manufacturing data retention